2018ik/2018ik.github.io/_wiki/love.markdown

 Everything comes out of our loving relationship with God.
 Without love, our enjoyment and experience of Christ will not last.

+## Biblical Basis

+When the Lord appeared to Peter at the Sea of Tiberias, the first question He asked Peter was "do you love me?"
+(Matt.
+21:15).

 ## Types of Love

 ### First Love